Directives

 Description: Adds a fixed rule marker that can be used as a target in a skipAfter action.
 A SecMarker directive essentially creates a rule that does nothing and whose only purpose is to carry the given ID.

-Syntax: SecMarker ID|TEXT
+Syntax: SecMarker [ID|TEXT]

-directive is available to allow you to choose the best way to implement a skip-over.
+The value can be either a number or a text string.
+The SecMarker directive is available to allow you to choose the best way to implement a skip-over.
 Here is an example used from the Core Rule Set:

 SecMarker BEGIN_HOST_CHECK